jrochkind/faster_s3_url/README.md

 ## Sources/Acknowledgements

-[wt_s3_signer](https://github.com/WeTransfer/wt_s3_signer) served as a proof of concept, but was optimized for their particular use case, assuming batch processing where all signed S3 URLs share the same now time.
+[wt_s3_signer](https://github.com/WeTransfer/wt_s3_signer) served as a proof of concept, but was optimized for their particular use case, assuming batch processing where all signed S3 URLs share the same "now" time.
 I needed to support cases that didn't assume this, and also support custom headers like `response_content_disposition`.
 This code is also released with a different license.
 But if the API and use cases of `wt_s3_signer` meet your needs, it is even faster than this code.

 I tried to figure out how to do the S3 presigned request from some AWS docs: